Review of Pride Dog Food

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, The Pride dog food looks like a below average dry product.
+Based on its ingredients alone, The Pride Dog Food looks like an average dry product.

-When you consider the protein-boosting effects of the corn gluten feed and flaxseed in this recipe and soybean meal and corn gluten meal contained in some of the other recipes, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.

-The Pride dog food is a plant-based kibble using a below average amount of pork or chicken by-product meals as its main sources of animal protein, thus earning the brand 3 stars.
+The Pride is a grain-inclusive dry dog food using a notable amount of named meat and by-product meals as its dominant source of animal protein, thus earning the brand 4 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 - Adapted by the Dog Food Advisor and based upon the official definition for meat and bone meal as published by the Association of American Feed Control Officials, 2012 Edition ↩